-In today’s world of two-earner households, 1.87 children, and a myriad of obligations and scheduled activities, the average American’s plate is already brimming with more than a fair share of time-draining responsibilities.
-Anshows that 44 percent of Americans believe that their stress has increased over the past five years.
+In today’s world of two-earner households, 1.87 children, and myriad obligations and scheduled activities, the average American’s plate is already brimming with more than a fair share of time-draining responsibilities.
+Anshows that 44 percent of Americans believe that their stress has increased over time.

 Take care of yourself